Temporally Consistent Koopman Autoencoders for Forecasting Dynamical Systems: Introduction

 \section{Introduction}

-Long-tern forecasting sequential time-series data generated from a nonlinear dynamical system is a central problem in engineering.
+Long-term forecasting of sequential time-series data generated from a nonlinear dynamical system is a central problem in engineering.
 For classification or prediction of such time-series data, a precise analysis of the underlying dynamical system provides valuable insights to generate appropriate features and interpretability to any computational algorithm.
-This gives rise to a family of physics constrained learning (PCL) algorithms that incorporate constraints arising from physical consistency of the governing dynamical system.
+This gives rise to a family of physics-constrained learning (PCL) algorithms that incorporate constraints arising from physical consistency of the governing dynamical system.

 Recently, a physics constrained approach for time-series learning based on Koopman methods \citep{Rowley2009} has been introduced.
 This approach uses an infinite-dimensional linear operator that encodes a nonlinear dynamics completely.
 The Koopman operator \citep{Koopman1931} provides a computationally preferable linear method to analyze and forecast dynamical systems.
-However, Koopman operator maps between infinite-dimensional function spaces, and hence, cannot be \emph{in general} computationally represented without a finite-dimensional projection .
+However, Koopman operator maps between infinite-dimensional function spaces, and hence, cannot be \emph{in general} computationally represented without a finite-dimensional projection.
 Machine learning techniques utilize a finite-dimensional approximation of the Koopman operator by assuming the existence of a finite-dimensional Koopman invariant function space.
 This is usually achieved by an autoencoder network that maps the state-space into a latent space where the dynamics can be linearly approximated by the finite-dimensional Koopman operator encoded via a linear layer.
 This Koopman autoencoder (KAE) approach is attractive as it strikes a balance between the expressivity of deep neural networks and interpretability of PCL.
 Also, Koopman modal approximation can be readily used for stability analysis \citep{Mauroy2016} and control \citep{Otto2020, Goswami2021} of the underlying dynamical system in a data-driven fashion.
 Recent literature \citep{azencot2020forecasting} also investigates the existence of a backward Koopman operator in order to impose an extra consistency constraint on the latent space linear map, giving rise to consistent Koopman autoencoder (cKAE) algorithm.